alisi1989/CLUES2-Companion/README.md

 ```

 - VCFs must be phased, gzipped and tabix‑indexed.
-- Chromosomes should be chr1 … chr22 (or 1 … 22) consistently.
+- Chromosomes should be chr1 … chr22 consistently.
-- poplabels → four columns: sample ID, population, group and SEX. for more information please visit "https://myersgroup.github.io/relate/input_data.html"
+- poplabels → four columns: sample ID `same order of the VCFs`, population, group and SEX. for more information please visit "https://myersgroup.github.io/relate/input_data.html"

  <a name="quick-start"></a>